wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    * Hold structured and unstructured data in the same place

+   * Use a "schema-on-read" approach which define tabular schemas on semi-structured data files at the point where the data is read for analysis, without applying constraints when it's stored, rather than legacy "schema-on-write" approach which requires data to be structured before it's stored.

    * Contains metadata that describes the data it contains

    * Contains its own indexing mechanisms

    * multiple queries can write to the same delta table simultaneously (at exactly the same time). <a target="_blank" href="https://books.japila.pl/delta-lake-internals/overview/">BLOG</a>

-   * Can handle continuous streams of data, processing video, audio, and other media data types
+   * Can handle continuous <strong>streams</strong> of data, processing video, audio, and other media data types

    PROTIP: The Delta format enables a revolution in how people collaborate because for once there is <strong>a "single source of truth"</strong> for data engineers, data scientists, and business analysts.